-The OIE considers seven years to be the 95th percentile of the BSE incubation period.
-Consequently the likelihood of BSE is relatively low in cattle 8 years and older.
-Allowing for a margin of error in cattle ageing, and to be consistent with the OIE age groupings for surveillance points, financial incentives are not available to cattle aged nine years or older.
+The WOAH considers seven years to be the 95th percentile of the BSE incubation period.
+Consequently, the likelihood of BSE is relatively low in cattle 8 years and older.
+Allowing for a margin of error in cattle ageing, financial incentives are not available to cattle aged nine years or older.